Jeff Herrod: College career

-NFL career
+Professional career

 Herrod still planned on joining the Marines after college.
 However, Indianapolis Colts linebackers coach Rick Venturi happened to see footage from the 1987 Blue–Gray Football Classic and was intrigued by Herrod, who was the game's defensive MVP.
 Venturi had already planned to take a scouting trip to check out Mississippi Valley State's Vincent Brown, but decided to take a detour to Oxford in order to see Herrod, who hadn't been invited to the NFL Scouting Combine despite his sterling numbers at Ole Miss.
 Years later, Venturi recalled that while Herrod was small for a linebacker at 6 ft and only ran a 4.8 in the 40-yard dash, he was so impressed with Herrod's heart that he wrote in his scouting report, "If we have a chance to draft this guy late, I guarantee he will make our team."

-The Colts selected Herrod as their ninth round pick (143rd overall), and he became the cornerstone of the Colts defense during the early 1990s.
+The Colts selected Herrod as their ninth round pick (243rd overall), and he became the cornerstone of the Colts defense during the early 1990s.
 Although tackles were an unofficial statistic at the time, the Colts credited him with at least 131 tackles in eight consecutive seasons, including 200 in 1994.
 He led the Colts in tackles in seven out of eight seasons from 1989 to 1996.
 He described his playing style as "seek and destroy."
 Herrod was released by the Colts after the 1996 season.
 After one season with the Philadelphia Eagles, he returned to the Colts for the 1998 season before retiring.
 He was unofficially credited with 1,443 tackles as a Colt, the most in franchise history.